The Course: A Learning Laboratory

 “I really enjoy the administrative side of athletics,” she says.
 Her work at the course is providing plenty of that.
 “I am in charge of monitoring inventory, ordering stock, hiring new employees, training new employees, managing the leagues, setting up the schedule, submitting payroll, and making sure things are running smoothly at the pro shop.
 I am also a golf shop attendant running the day-to-day operations.”

-This is on top of instructing athletic training labs and lectures for the School of Health, Physical Education and Recreation as a graduate assistant — and being a student.
+This is on top of instructing athletic training labs and lectures for the School of Health and Human Performance as a graduate assistant — and being a student.
 It all ties together, though, she says.
 “I often find myself attempting to apply the organizational management theories I have learned in class, like motivating employees through a shared vision and a mutual sense of purpose.
 But I have learned that real life experiences are much different than textbook theories.
 It is important to adapt to new situations and different groups of people.
 The training gained from these experiences completely enhances any formal education.”

 Ryan Mingay, a senior public relations and communications double major who after graduation hopes to use these skills working for a private golf course, is also upping his game through his work at the course.
 He helps train employees, oversees a crew of six students, sets schedules and ensures the grounds are up to par.